Investing glossary (plain-English guide)

 • Remittance advice

-• A confirmation that money was sent to a bank account (amount, value date, reference).
+• A remittance advice confirms that money has been sent to a bank account.
+It usually shows the amount, value date, and payment reference.

 • Rights issue

-• An offer to existing shareholders to buy more shares, usually at a discount, for a limited time.
+• A rights issue gives existing shareholders the chance to buy additional shares, usually at a discounted price, within a limited time period.

 • SEDOL / CUSIP